 Another risk factor is a sense of isolation, as physician Thomas Joiner writes in his book Why people die by suicide.
 This can manifest itself in every walk of life.
 The outwardly successful professional who has prioritised career advancement to the detriment of all else, including social relationships, may find himself ‘at the top of the pyramid, alone,’ says Grunau…”

-Sermo physicians agree.
+Sermo physicians have a lot to say on this topic, too.
 In a recent poll of 130+ global doctors, almost 45% said they’ve seen an increase in male patients who have had suicidal thoughts, or attempted to take their own lives.
 In term.
 Regarding which age group is most affected by mental health/suicide, 69% of physicians said men between the ages of 15 – 47.

 When asked what the physicians believe is the biggest cause for mental health issues/attempting suicide among males, here’s what the doctors had to say:

 - 31% said social isolation / loneliness

 - 9% said conflict with family / divorce